nemogoc/100-days-of-code/r1-log.md

 20:00 Working through learnlayout.com to review/supplement FCC layout info.
 Might be older info, but good review of the basics.

 XXX.X <-- life insurance exam today, 191.2

+### R1D8 - 10/5
+07:00 Finished learnlayout.com in 20 minutes or so.
+Lots of detail about flex layouts, seems useful.
+188.8